mitre/codi-fhir-pprl-ig/ig-data/input/pagecontent/index.md

 </ul>

 <h3><a name="Process">Process</a></h3>
-<p>The PPRL Process can be seen in the following Swim Lane Diagram:</p>
+<p>The PPRL Process follows the flow in this Swim Lane Diagram.
+It details the three actors and their chronological interactions throughout the PPRL Process.</p>

 <img src="pprl-process.png" alt="PPRL Process and Workflow" width="80%" align="left" style="margin: 0px 250px 0px 0px;" />

 <h4><a name="Salting">Salting</a></h4>
 <p>The Salting Process creates a "salt" which is a random hash that encypts data to safegaurd and privatize it.
-It is handled by the DCC.</p>
+It is handled by the Key Escrow.</p>
 <ul>
     <li>DPH generates salt (tested and ready)</li>
     <li>DPH sends salt value via secure email (tested and ready)</li>